utilitywarehouse/kafka-manifests/kafka-ui/README.md

 # kafka-ui kustomization base

 This folder contains a kustomization base for [kafka-ui](https://github.com/provectus/kafka-ui).
-Details on its features can be discovered by following this [link](https://github.com/provectus/kafka-ui).

 ## How to use
 This base contains an empty configuration with commented out samples.
 See the [config](config) folder.